ehzawad/needle/docs/simple_attention_networks.md

 # Simple Attention Networks

 Experiments at Cactus showed that MLPs can be completely dropped from transformer networks, as long as the model relies on external knowledge source.
-Function calling relies on external tools list, so we designed a simple attention network for function calling and distilled Gemini-3.1-Flash-Lite.
+Function calling relies on external tools list, so we designed a simple attention network for function calling.

 ```
 d=512, 8H/4KV, BPE=8192